btcpayserver/btcpayserver-doc/docs/Contribute/ContributeDev/ContributeDevTest.md

 ![LunaNode Fork](../../img/Contribute/lunanode-fork.png)

+Note: If you are testing the altcoin build, deploy your server to use the altcoin `BTCPAY_BUILD_CONFIGURATION`.

 Step 5:

 Inside of your btcpayserver root directory there are Dockerfiles prefixed by the following amd64, arm32v7, arm64v8.
 We need to build and push the custom image using the Dockerfile for the OS being used.
-If you are using Windows for example, the following can be used:
+Replace yourRepo and tag in the following commands:

 ```
 #build image